AlexanderDLe/appility/README.md

 <img src="ReadMeImages/Cognito.png" >

 -   Cognito - Cognito manages authorization via User Pools and User Identities.
-Appility was formerly built upon a Node Express backend which utilized Passport for cookie-session authentication; while this worked - it requried a lot of cost in time and effort in implementing the different strategies and validations.
+Appility was formerly built upon a Node Express backend which utilized Passport for cookie-session authentication; while this worked - it required a lot of cost in time and effort to implement the different strategies and validations.
 With Cognito, the underlying authentication logic is already implemented in their system, thus saving plenty of time that could otherwise be used on other aspects of development.
 It also offers many features out-of-the-box such as code confirmation, password resets, attribute changes, etc.

 ### Deployment